cheran-senthil/TLE/README.md

 ```
 export BOT_TOKEN="<BOT_TOKEN_FROM_DISCORD_CONSOLE>"
 ```
-and run
+and run using Python 3.7
 ```
 python -m tle
 ```

+### Notes
+ - In order to run admin-only commands you need to have the `Admin` role, which needs to be created in your Discord server and assign it to yourself/other administrators.
+ - In order to prevent the bot suggesting an author's problems to the author a python file needs to be run (since this can not be done through the Codeforces API) which will save the authors for specific contests to a file.
+To do this run `python extra/scrape_cf_contest_writers.py` which will generate a JSON file which should be placed in the `/files` folder.
-In order for the bot to function properly the following roles need to exist in your Discord server, which will be assigned by the bot to your users
+ - One of the bot's features is to assign roles to users based on their rating on Codeforces.
+In order for this functionality to work properly the following roles need to exist in your Discord server
      - Newbie
      - Pupil
      - Specialist
      - Expert
      - Candidate Master
      - Master
      - International Master
      - Grandmaster
      - International Grandmaster
      - Legendary Grandmaster

-### Notes
- - In order to run admin-only commands you need to have the `Admin` role, which needs to be created in your Discord server and assign it to yourself/other administrators.
- - In order to prevent the bot suggesting an author's problems to the author a python file needs to be run (since this can not be done through the Codeforces API) which will save the authors for specific contests to a file.
-To do this run `python extra/scrape_cf_contest_writers.py` which will generate a JSON file.

 ## Usage
 In order to run bot commands you can either ping the bot at the beginning of the command or prefix the command with a semicolon (;), e.g. `;handle pretty`.